 Like most things in the world of work, you can only be the best version of yourself if you take scheduled time to recharge your batteries.
-At the club we talk about the need to get quality headspace being vital to you being able to scale up your firm.
+At the AMC, we talk about the need to get quality headspace, which is vital to you being able to scale up and grow your firm.
 But many small accountancy firm owners struggle to take time away from their business because they find that they keep getting dragged back into stuff, either by clients or their team.

-Why is not your employee's fault but your fault if you can't take proper time away from your practice?
+Why it's not your employee's fault but your fault if you can't take proper time away from your accountancy practice?

-I've heard so many times that "I can't trust my staff to do stuff right” when I am away.
+I've heard so many times that "I can't trust my staff to do things properly when I am away".
 Ermmmm... who is running this practice you or them?
 If you can't trust them, then either you have the wrong people doing the wrong things OR you are not managing them and your practice correctly.
 If you can't leave your business for a week and be confident that it will still be in one piece on your return you don't have a scalable business.

 It's important not to rely on the "collective memory" of your firm or any key individual for how things get done right in your firm.
 This stuff needs to be documented and reviewed regularly.

-Set the expectation with her employees that she trusts their decisions
+1) Set the expectation with your employees that you trust their decisions

 By constantly hovering in the background even though my client was supposed to be on holiday, she actually was saying to her employees that she didn't trust their decisions and they needed to check everything with her.
 Therefore, before she goes away next time my client will tell her staff that she trusts their decisions and she gives them permission to go with their best decision.
 There will be no blame for mistakes on her return.

-Set expectations with her team when they can contact her when she is away
+2) Tell your team exactly when they can contact you when you are away

 My client drew up quite a short list of when she wanted to be contacted by her team. it involved instances of fire, death, ill health or a serious client complaint from one of their top 10 clients.
 Plus, they were not to email her (that's too easy), they needed to phone her.
 By making them phone her, this guaranteed that much of the small mundane stuff just wouldn't be seen to be important enough to phone her to bother her on holiday.